vanillasource/wicket-gatling/README.md

 ### Setting up Wicket

-This library selects Wicket URIs out of components based on the *wicketpath* attribute set in the generated HTML.
+This library selects Wicket URIs out of the response based on the *wicketpath* attribute set in the generated HTML.
 This is not on by default, so you have to enable it for development environments, by putting the following code in your Application class: